Nukesor/pueue/README.md

 - `pause_on_failure` If set to `true`, the daemon stops starting new task as soon as a single task fails.
 Already running tasks will continue.
 - `port` The port the daemon should listen to.
 - `secret` The secret, that's used for authentication
+- `callback` The command that will be called after a task finishes.
+Can be parameterized
+- `groups` This is a list of the groups with their amount of allowed parallel tasks.
+It's advised to not manipulate this manually, but rather use the `group` subcommand to create and remove groups.

 ## Logs